nadyarompies/fir_group_5/README.md

 | verified    | tweet.user.verified    |
 | description | tweet.user.description |

-{% hint style="info" %}
 from Twitter API, we know that the maximum timeframe of recent Tweets published in the past 7 days and 2900 tweets
-{% endhint %}

-{% code title="Using Twitter API" %}
 ```
 #twitter API
 def percentage(part,whole):